 Last time, my girlfriend and I visited the National Museum of the Philippines.
 We were astounded by the paintings and sculptures of our ancestors and national heroes.
 We told ourselves that we will visit a museum again, if not, an art gallery.
-So, for our second art date, we’ve planned to visit one of the well-known museum/gallery in Antipolo, Rizal, the Pinto Art Museum.
+So, for our second art date, we’ve planned to visit one of the well-known museums/galleries in Antipolo, Rizal, the Pinto Art Museum.
 An art haven hidden within a subdivision.
 It showcases artworks from ancestral to modern times.
-It’s located on the mountainside, in addition to the artworks is the great view of Metro Manila.
+It’s located on the mountainside, and in addition to the artworks is a great view of Metro Manila.

 PINTO ART MUSEUM

 After 2 hours of commuting, we arrived at the front gate of Pinto Art.
 Entrance fee is 250 pesos per adult.
 The receptionists gave us the tickets and a map as a guide.
 As we entered the compound, we were greeted by a serene place.
-We passed through a garden surrounded by these white structures, which houses the different artworks.
+We passed through a garden surrounded by these white structures, which house the different artworks.
 Every gallery is unique and will surprise you with wonderful masterpieces.
 The museum doesn’t limit its artworks indoors but there are also that can be found outdoors.

 The place is visually attractive, it was built with an impression of Santorini, Greece.
-White-washed walls, cubic structures, flat roofs and natural-lit rooms.
+White-washed walls, cubic structures, flat roofs, and natural-lit rooms.
 Everywhere we go there’s an opportunity for a good picture.
 The place complements with nature.
 With its pure look plus the trees and the grass around it, it surely removed our stresses just by looking at it.

 Pinto Art Museum showcases various artworks from Modern to Postmodern Art.
 There are arts that tickled our imagination and mostly, bent our minds on thinking what they really mean.
 Some, look cool and some are disturbing.
 We saw sculptures made from junk, paintings that depict a modern way of life, and even abstract paintings.
 All in all, it challenged our imaginations.
 Well, this is art.
 There are no rules on making these.
 Everyone has the freedom to express themselves in various ways.